Scanning Lecture Notes – Compression

 /F /FlateDecode

 (the last line gets repeated for every page).
 This PDF was created directly by XSane.
-If we search a bit we find that this means the document uses Deflate (or Zip) as compression algorithm.
-However there are several other compression algorithms that can be used, and each will have a different filter.
+If we search a bit, we find that this means the document uses Deflate (or Zip) as its compression algorithm.
+However, there are several other compression algorithms that can be used, and each will have a different filter.
 Below (taken from imagemagick documentation) is a concise list of possible compression algorithms:

 "-compress none" '/ASCII85Decode'